Facility management: Space planning and workplace change

-Consideration may also be given to vending, catering, or a place where staff can make a drink and take a break from their desk.
+Space allocation, workplace standards and moves, adds and changes are common facilities functions, particularly in office and campus environments.
+This work may involve coordinating layouts, accommodating growth or reconfiguration, and ensuring that workplaces meet relevant requirements such as fire safety, accessibility, ventilation, lighting and welfare facilities.

 World Facilities Management Day

 Since 2009, Global FM has sponsored a "World FM Day". to celebrate and recognize the contributions of facilities management professionals.
-The event highlights the role of the facilities manager in driving sustainability, innovation, and operational excellence worldwide.